--Normally resident in one of the above countries
+-be normally resident in one of the above countries

--In possession of a good first degree (minimum second class, upper division or equivalent) or about to graduate in the year of application
+-be in possession of a good first degree (minimum second class, upper division or equivalent) or about to graduate in the year of application

--Studying or applying to study at a South African university
+-be studying or applying to study at a South African university